JCSDA/jedi-docs/docs/learning/tutorials/level1/run-jedi.rst

    cd /opt/jedi
    ls

 There are two subdirectories here.
-One is ``fv3-bundle``.  :ref:`As described in the quick start <quick-start-build>`, jedi applications are best built as part of **bundles** that include all the different JEDI code repositories needed to compile that particular application.
-As its name suggests, ``fv3-bundle`` includes the source code for all the repositories require to run the `FV3 model <https://www.gfdl.noaa.gov/fv3/>`_ within JEDI, with the accompanying data assimilation capabilities of core JEDI repositories including the Object Oriented Prediction System (:doc:`OOPS <../../../inside/jedi-components/oops/index>`), the Interface for Observational Data Assimilation (:doc:`IODA <../../../inside/jedi-components/ioda/index>`, the Unified Forward Operator (:doc:`UFO <../../../inside/jedi-components/ufo/index>`) and the System-Agnostic Background Error Representation (:doc:`SABER <../../../inside/jedi-components/saber/index>`).
-The interface between FV3-based models and JEDI is implemented through the :doc:`FV3-JEDI <../../../inside/jedi-components/fv3-jedi/index>` code repository.
-Go into the ``fv3-bundle`` directory and look around.
+One is ``fv3-bundle``.
+Go inside and look around.  :ref:`As described above <top-tut-run-jedi>`, jedi applications are best built as part of **bundles** that include all the different JEDI code repositories needed to compile that particular application.
+So, you will see the fv3-bundle components of OOP, IODA, UFO, SABER, and FV3-JEDI, along with a few other supporting code repositories.

 Also in the ``/opt/jedi`` directory is a subdirectory called ``build``.
 This contains the compiled code, including the executables that are located in ``/opt/jedi/build/bin``.
 Again, have a look around.